depsterr/srws/README.md

 	* Allow opening symlinks, note that it will follow symlink directories without this, it simply prevents opening symlinks directly.

 * Multiple hosts
-	* Use directory `<address option>/<full domain name>` as base for files.
+	* Use directory `<address option>/<full domain name>` as base directory for files.
 This is usefull if you're hosting multiple websites on one server.

 # Installation